roscoe81/Home-Manager/README.md

 This is a Raspberry Pi based Home Automation Manager.
 Utilises mosquitto, Homebridge, Homebridge-mqtt, Domoticz and the projects contained in my other GitHub repositories to automate airconditioning, doorbell, lighting, power outlets, flood sensors, door sensors, window blinds and a garage door opener.

 ## System Overview
-This overview shows the four Raspeberry Pi based controllers that comprise the system, the mqtt messages that allow them to communicate with each other and the end devices that they manage.
+This overview shows the four Raspberry Pi based controllers that comprise the system, the mqtt messages that allow them to communicate with each other and the end devices that they manage.

 ![alt System Overview](https://github.com/roscoe81/Home-Manager/blob/master/Documentation/Home%20Automation%20Overview.pdf)